 88 Thai Phien

 While this banh mi cart doesn’t serve the best vegan banh mi in town (that honour goes to Banh Mi Phuong) it is still an excellent place to stop for a quick breakfast or a snack.
-They offer a tofu banh mi and a mock meat banh mi – I preferred the tofu one since mock sandwich meat = kinda gross in my book.
+Phi Banh Mi offers a tofu banh mi and a mock meat banh mi – I preferred the tofu one since mock sandwich meat = kinda gross in my book.
 Another bonus: unlike at Banh Mi Phuong, the Phi Banh Mi staff are welcoming, friendly, and happy to answer your questions.

 94 Le Loi